 Running Time: 209 minutes

 In an age where filmmakers either (a) maintain relevancy by making comic-book movies (e.g. Taika Waititi’s Ragnorak , Todd Phillips’ Joker ) or (b) embrace the relative creative freedom of services like Netflix, Hulu, Disney+, Amazon Prime, etc., the choice for most auteurs uninterested in FX-driven blockbusters is clear.
 Scorsese has gone on record stating Netflix did what no major Hollywood studio would in footing his latest 3.5 hour gangster odyssey’s $159 million(!) budget, most of which has to do with the film’s complicated multi-camera visual FX used to de-age stars Robert De Niro, Joe Pesci, and Al Pacino without facial markers.
-As much as apologists for Hollywood’s hyperconservative, risk-averse, focus-group tested market outlook argue studio executives made the right call avoiding such a price tag unheard of for anything besides high-concept franchise movies, the bottom line is one of 2019’s best films is yet another Netflix exclusive.
+Apologists for Hollywood’s risk-averse, focus-group tested market outlook may argue studio executives made the right call avoiding such a price tag unheard of for anything besides high-concept franchise movies, yet the bottom line is one of 2019’s best films is yet another Netflix exclusive.

 To back up a bit, Martin Scorsese’s latest picture, The Irishman, is a cinematic adaptation of former homicide prosecutor Charles Brandt’s nonfiction book, I Heard You Paint Houses: Frank “The Irishman” Sheeran and Closing the Case on Jimmy Hoffa (2004).
 Both the book and Scorsese’s picture detail the life of teamster, mafia “fixer,” and hitman Frank Sheeran (De Niro), who worked hand in glove with Russell Bufalino’s (Pesci) crime family and Jimmy Hoffa (Pacino), the crooked labor union leader of the International Brotherhood of Teamsters (IBT).
 The film adaptation is an old-school, almost nostalgic retelling of these figures’ decades-long careers in organized crime and labor politics.
 As the narrative progresses through an elderly De Niro’s recount, however, that rosy outlook wears away once Sheeran transitions from petty theft to hardened contract-killing to his tragic, unforgettable relationship with Pacino’s Hoffa.
-In multiple ways, The Irishman is a deconstruction of not just romanticized mob life on film, but also a criticism of an entire lifetime’s worth of corruption, sin, and unjustified violence.
-The Irishman is as violent as any of Scorsese’s crime dramas, but it feels so much more methodical, mindful, and plain regretful about its bloodshed that its ultimate conclusion is as depressing as a Greek tragedy; those feelings are earned rather than melodramatic.

 Much of the easygoing, hangout appeal of the movie is tied to its screenwriter Steve Zallian’s (Schindler’s List , Gangs of New York , American Gangster , Moneyball , The Girl with the Dragon Tattoo ) narrative structure, such that layers of flashbacks unfold in an order that is easy to follow and ties into the casual, almost rambling voiceover narration by De Niro’s elderly Sheeran, who opens and closes the story in a stuffy, pedestrian nursing home.
 The Irishman’s visual delivery is so relaxing the film can be viewed either in one sitting or over several days without losing emotional impact, such is the rhythmic flow of its story and the complicated interplay of its mobster and labor union figures.
 De Niro’s voiceovers are prevalent but not overexplanatory, the story’s ensemble cast is sprawling but not overwhelming, and the movie’s overall running-time is intimidating yet not wasteful; put in blunt terms, The Irishman is one of the best paced films I’ve seen in years, and if its final arrangement bares any resemblance to Zallian’s written outline, he deserves immense credit for the narrative’s marathon endurance.

 Scorsese hasn’t lost a step as far as visual characterizations, stylish long-takes, and the staging of mob violence are concerned.
 The Irishman’s overall mood and energy are less frantic and aggressive than, say a Goodfellas (1990) or Raging Bull (1980), which makes sense given the dominant perspectives of characters in their 40s, 50s, 60s, and beyond.
 Still, how Scorsese analyzes De Niro’s decision over what firearms to use for a mob execution or how he maximizes tension from otherwise quaint squabbling between Pacino and memorable supporting actor, Stephen Graham, is captivating to watch.
-Scorsese, like all great directors, excels at both streamlining action-packed sequences and finding innovative ways to film the mundane.
-He is just as likely to portray a public assassination in super slow-motion as he is Bill Bufalino (Ray Ramano) walking his daughter down the aisle.

 SUMMARY & RECOMMENDATION: As long as it is fascinating, The Irishman, also titled onscreen as I Heard You Paint Houses, finds its screenwriter and director staying at the height of their powers.
 The film presents a fascinating odyssey of criminal enterprise interwoven with the political maneuvers of federal law enforcement and powerful labor movements, fleshed out with detailed characterizations brought to life by some of Hollywood’s greatest actors and ambitious special FX.
-3 Idiots (2009) may be the most rewatchable 3-hour movie ever made, but this is perhaps the most rewatchable 3.5-hour movie ever made.

 — However… the multi-camera special FX used to portray De Niro, Pesci, and Pacino decades younger than they are is convincing from a thematic standpoint, not a literal one; the uncanny valley effect comes into play in several scenes.